Dizbdeedee/gmodhaxe/README.md

   }
 }
 ```
 Because this relies on generated files, all functions will be automatically overridden, no need to call any functions.
+Make sure to import it somewhere in your code, otherwise it won't generate.

 #### Custom panel